-Front-end Loader Plans from P.F.
-Engineering demystify construction of a loader attachment for your tractor.
-They break the project down into doable steps that can be carried out by you or someone you employ.
+Front-end Loader Build Plans demystify the construction of a loader attachment for your tractor.
+They break down the project into doable steps that can be carried out by you or someone you employ.
 Equipped with our experience and detailed information, you control your project’s budget and schedule.
 And, you know what maintenance and repairs will cost in the years to come.

 P.F.
 Engineering’s founder, Paul, still uses the original loader attachment that he built more than 20 years ago.
 The loader originally girded a 1974 Cub Cadet 149, which was a large-frame garden tractor that weighed 750 pounds.
 Eventually, he swapped tractors, but kept the loader.